openjfx/javafx-gradle-plugin/README.md

 ## Migrating from 0.0.14 to 0.1.0

-Version `0.1.0` had a couple number of changes and improvements such as lazy dependency declaration, variant-aware dependency management, and support for Gradle's built-in JPMS functionality.
-In addition, the previous version used to rewrite the classpath/module path.
-This is no longer the case to minimize making changes to your build and as a result your past builds may be potentially affected when you upgrade the plugin.
-On the next section there's a couple of troubleshooting steps that may help with the transition if you encounter issues when upgrading.
-These examples are provided in a best-effort basis, but feel free to open an issue if you think there's a migration scenario that's not captured here that should be included.
+Version `0.1.0` introduced several changes and improvements, including lazy dependency declaration, variant-aware dependency management, and support for Gradle's built-in JPMS functionality.
+In the previous version, the classpath/module path was rewritten.
+This is no longer the case.
+As a result, your past builds might be affected when you upgrade the plugin.
+In the next section, there are a few troubleshooting steps that might help with the transition if you encounter issues when upgrading.
+These examples are provided on a best-effort basis, but feel free to open an issue if you believe there's a migration scenario not covered here that should be included.

 ### Troubleshooting

 #### Gradle version

-The plugin now requires Gradle 6.1 and above.
-Consider updating your Gradle settings, wrapper, and build to a more modern Gradle version along with plugins and dependencies to minimize issues with the plugin.
+The plugin now requires `Gradle 6.1` or higher.
+Consider updating your Gradle settings, wrapper, and build to a more recent version of Gradle.
+Additionally, updating your plugins and dependencies can help minimize issues with the plugin.

 #### Mixed JavaFX jars

-If you see mixed JavaFX jars (e.g. `javafx-base-x.y.z-linux.jar`, `java-base-x.y.z-mac.jar`) during `build`, `test`, `assemble` or other tasks or see errors like `Error initializing QuantumRenderer: no suitable pipeline found` it is likely one or more of your dependencies may have published metadata that includes JavaFX dependencies with classifiers.
+If you encounter mixed classified JavaFX jars or see errors like `Error initializing QuantumRenderer: no suitable pipeline found` during executing task like `build`, `test`, `assemble`, etc., it is likely one or more of your dependencies have published metadata that includes JavaFX dependencies with classifiers.
 The ideal solution is to reach out to library authors to update their JavaFX plugin and publish a patch with fixed metadata.
 A fallback solution to this is to `exclude group: 'org.openjfx'` on the dependencies causing the issue.

 ```groovy